Select a language

 More broadly, it helps you fully implement and rely on a container-based infrastructure in production environments.
-And because Kubernetes is all about automation of operational tasks, you can do many of the same things that other application platforms or management systems let you do, but for your containers.
+And because Kubernetes is all about automation of operational tasks, you can do many of the same things other application platforms or management systems let you do—but for your containers.

 Developers can also create cloud-native apps with Kubernetes as a runtime platform by using Kubernetes patterns.
-Patterns are the tools needed by a Kubernetes developer to build container-based applications and services.
+Patterns are the tools a Kubernetes developer needs to build container-based applications and services.

 With Kubernetes you can:

 - Make better use of hardware to maximize resources needed to run your enterprise apps.

 - Control and automate application deployments and updates.

 - Mount and add storage to run stateful apps.

 - Scale containerized applications and their resources on the fly.